FlexW/flask-mode/README.md

     (interactive)
     (flask-run-command "myCommand"))
 ```
+.
 Now you can `M-x` and run `my-cli-command`.

 ## Usage
 Start a flask server with `flask-run-server`.
 If the server is already running,
 it gets restarted.
-You can kill a server any time by `flask-kill-server`.
+You can kill the server at any time with `flask-kill-server`.
 Tests
 can be run with `flask-run-tests`.

 ### Default key bindings